 Staff are encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

-All low-level concerns will be recorded in writing, retained and reviewed to help recognise any weakness in The John of Gaunt School safeguarding system so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+All low-level concerns will be recorded in writing, retained and reviewed to help recognise any weakness in the school safeguarding system so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.

 Whistleblowing